-Why I chose django-ninja instead of django-rest-framework to build coreproject
+Why I chose django-ninja

 Table of contents

-django-ninja is a relatively new framework ( first commit was in July 21, 2020 ).
-So you might ask why would you use it instead of something like django-rest-framework ( whose first commit was all the way back in Dec 30,2011 ).
-Well I am glad that you asked this question.
-Let's talk about it.
+is a relatively new framework ( first commit was in July 21, 2020 ).
+So you might ask why would you use it instead of something like django-rest-framework

-Django Rest framework is slow
+Django Rest framework is slow¶

-django-rest-framework does a whole lot of things under the hood.
-There are articles explaining how to improve things ( specially with serializers ) with django-rest-framework but I am have not invested enough time to understand why django-rest-framework is slow.
+does a whole lot of things under the hood.
+There are articles explaining how to improve things ( specially with serializers ) with django-rest-framework

 To me ( an average developer developing his hobby project ) serialization should be fast.
 I shouldn't have to invest time into a project and realize that, "Oh shit.
 I fucked up while picking a good stack.
 Alright, buckle up, Sherlock!
 It's time to put on your detective hat, grab your magnifying glass, and embark on a whimsically peculiar investigation."